Symptoms and diagnosis of melanoma

-- The mole has developed a ragged or uneven outline.
+- A mole that develops a ragged or uneven outline.

-- The mole has a mixture of different shades of brown, black or other colours through it.
+- A mole with a mixture of different shades of brown, black or other colours through it.

-- The mole is bigger than the blunt end of a pencil.
+- A mole that is bigger than the blunt end of a pencil.

-- The mole looks red or inflamed around the edges.
+- A mole that looks red or inflamed around the edges.

-- The mole is bleeding, oozing or crusting.
+- A mole that is bleeding, oozing or crusting.

-- The mole starts to feel different, for example, slightly itchy or painful.
+- A mole that starts to feel different, for example, slightly itchy or painful.